Tech Accelerator The ultimate guide to ERP

 Whether you love them or hate them, ERP upgrades are a fact of life.

 Nowadays, they are often the vehicle for a digital transformation that enables new lines of business, vastly improves the user experience and boosts efficiency.
-But when executed poorly, an ERP upgrade can threaten business continuity by disrupting your core business operations.
+But when executed poorly, an ERP upgrade can threaten business continuity by disrupting core business operations.

 For these reasons and more, the ERP upgrade process calls for informed decision-making and a well-thought-out project plan.

-There are a number of other reasons for upgrading to the latest release of your ERP system, including the following:
+ERP consultants said there are a number of other reasons for upgrading to the latest release of your ERP system, including the following:

 Access to a more modern ERP system.
 Technology is outdated soon after it is released.
-If your organization is running on legacy technology, you're probably missing out on data insights that can help your organization stay competitive, said Justin Bateh, a supply chain expert and professor at the School of Business at Florida State College at Jacksonville.
+If your organization is running on legacy technology, you're probably missing out on data insights that can help your organization stay competitive, said Justin Bateh, a supply chain expert and professor in the School of Business at Florida State College at Jacksonville.

 Upgrade vs. replace